l0neaadil/Python_projects/03_ARP_spoofer/README.md

 ARP packets (request or response).
 By default, if we are calling it, it will create an ARP request packet for us.

+- Send/Receive Functions: Scapy comes with send(), sendp(), sr(), srp(), sr1(), and srp1() functions for sending packets and receiving responses.
+The send() functions are used to send  packets while sr() functions are used to send  packets when you expect a response back.The p at the end of the function name means that we're sending at L2 instead of L3.
+The functions with a 1 in them mean that Scapy will send the specified packet and end after receiving 1 answer/response instead of continuing to listen for answers/responses.

 # Steps to create ARP Spoofer:

 - Get the MAC address of the IP that we want to spoof.